Banikanta Kakati

-Banikanta Kakati was a prominent linguist, literary figure, critic and scholar in Assamese language with his immense contribution to the language in terms of literature, linguistics, cultural anthropology and comparative religion.
+Banikanta Kakati (15 November 1894 — 15 November 1952) was a prominent linguist, literary figure, critic and scholar in Assamese language with his immense contribution to the language in terms of literature, linguistics, cultural anthropology and comparative religion.

 Biography

 Banikanta Kakati was born in 1894 at Barpeta of Assam.
 He was the second son of his parents Lalitram Kakati and Lahobala.
 Kakati showed sign of his genius from his early childhood.
 In his school days he obtained 105 marks out of 100 in his Sanskrit answer book.
 It is also said that he could memorise the whole of Pāṇini in his school days.

 Kakati secured the highest position in English in Assam in his matriculation under the Calcutta University.
-1913, he stood first amongst all the candidates in the intermediate from Cotton College, Guwahati under the Calcutta University.
+1913, he stood first among all the candidates in the intermediate from Cotton College, Guwahati under the Calcutta University.
 He took first M.A. degree in English Literature from Presidency College, Calcutta in 1918.
 Later on he secured the first class first position in M.A. in English Language group in 1923 from Calcutta University.

 Kakati joined Cotton College in 1918 as a professor of English until he became the principal of the college in 1947.
 He joined in Gauhati University in 1948 as the Dean of the Faculty of Arts and Head of the Department of Assamese.

 Kakati's health broke after the demise of his beloved wife Kanaklata in 1952 and died in the same year, on 15 November, the date of his birth.